-5 of Our Favorite Mattresses Are on Sale for July 4th
+Five of Our Favorite Mattresses Are on Sale for July 4th

 Tuft & Needle Hybrid Mattress

-Tuft & Needle’s Hybrid is my personal favorite mattress.
-Plus, the brand is taking 20 percent off sitewide (and 15 percent off bedding) for the 4th of July, so now’s a great time to snag one.
+Tuft & Needle’s Hybrid is my personal favorite mattress brand.
+Plus, the brand is taking up to 25 percent off sitewide for the 4th of July, so now’s a great time to snag one.

 Casper Original Mattress

-Casper is taking up to 35 percent off mattresses sitewide, including its original The One mattress.
+Casper is taking up to 30 percent off mattresses and 35 percent off bundles, including its original The One mattress.
 The all-foam mattress will conform perfectly to your body, easing you into a sleep you’ve only dreamt of.